 The Ellen MacArthur Foundation was launched in 2010 to accelerate the transition to a circular economy.
 Since its creation the charity has emerged as a global thought leader, establishing the circular economy on the agenda of decision makers across business, government and academia.
-With the support of its Core Philanthropic Partners SUN, MAVA and People's Postcode Lottery and Knowledge Partners Arup, IDEO, McKinsey & Company and SYSTEMIQ, the Foundation’s work focuses on five interlinking areas:
+With the support of its Core Philanthropic Partners SUN, MAVA, People's Postcode Lottery and The Eric and Wendy Schmidt Fund for Strategic Innovation and Knowledge Partners Arup, IDEO, McKinsey & Company and SYSTEMIQ, the Foundation’s work focuses on five interlinking areas:

 Developing the vision, skills and mindsets needed to transition to a circular economy

 The Foundation emphasises interdisciplinary, project-based and participatory approaches, encompassing both formal education and informal learning.
 With a focus on online platforms, the Foundation provides insights and resources to support circular economy learning, and the systems thinking required to accelerate a transition.

 Our formal education work includes Higher Education programmes with partners in Europe, the U.S., India, China and South America, international curriculum development with schools and colleges, and corporate capacity building.
 Our informal learning work includes the development of the Circular Design Guide in collaboration with IDEO, and the global online Disruptive Innovation Festival.